How Does FDIC Insurance Work for Lawyer Trust Accounts?

 Final thoughts on FDIC insurance and trust accounting

-While there appears to be no risk of contagion leading to the closure of other banks, no one was expecting two banks to close so suddenly.
+No one was expects their bank to close suddenly.
 Knowing the FDIC deposit insurance rules and how they pertain to lawyer trust accounts helps lawyers and clients have faith in their financial dealings.

 Lawyers’ best defense against a bank closure is following their state’s trust account rules and maintaining detailed trust and client ledgers.
 Learn more about how Clio helps automate trust account record keeping—watch our on-demand webinar on Best Practices for Trust Accounting.

-Disclaimer: Clio does not bank with Silicon Valley Bank or Signature Bank.
-The information in this article applies only to US practices.
+Disclaimer: The information in this article applies only to US practices.
 This post is provided for informational purposes only.
 It does not constitute legal, business, or accounting advice.

 Categorized in: Accounting